You can listen to the audio version of this article.

 We not only possess the tools but also the experience to have effective online meetings with students around the world.
 We don’t even need to be restricted by time zones and borders as our homes have become extensions of our classrooms.
 There are also opportunities for children excluded from mainstream classrooms due to disability to be included, now that we have established the strategies to make this possible.

 It will be some time before we see the lasting changes that the school closures bring to education, but I am certain those changes will be significant.
-Educators and students are now familiar with new tools and routines so fear of change is no longer a factor that is holding back progress.
+Educators and students are now familiar with new tools and routines so the fear of change is no longer a factor that is holding back progress.

 We shouldn’t be in too much of a hurry to embed these changes in our schools, however.
 My first priority when school starts again will be to relearn some of the offline skills we might have forgotten, like listening to each other intently, making eye contact and reading and responding to body language, without the comfort of a mute button.
 I’m looking forward to dressing up for work again to start the next chapter of education and help shape what that experience will be like.